jnoms/virID/README.md

 ## Description
-The purpose of virID is to assemble and classify in next-generation sequencing data.
+The purpose of virID is to assemble and classify microorganisms present in next-generation sequencing data.
 The steps of this pipeline are as follows:
 1) Input fastqs are split into a paired file containing interleaved paired reads, and an unpaired file containing unpaired reads.
+Thus, each sample should be added to this pipeline as a single fastq containing both paired and unpaired reads.
 2) Reads are assembled with the SPAdes assembler - SPAdes, metaSPAdes, or rnaSPAdes can be specified.
 3) bwa mem is used to map reads back to contigs.
 4) The DIAMOND and megablast aligners are used for taxonomic assignment of assembled contigs.
 5) DIAMOND and megablast output files are translated to a taxonomic output following last-common-ancestor (LCA) calculation for each query contig.
 6) (virID v2.0+) Contigs are queried with megablast against a nonredundant database of common cloning vectors.
 Contigs that are assigned to these sequences are flagged.
 6) DIAMOND and megablast taxonomic outputs and contig count information are merged to a comprehensive taxonomic output, and unassigned contigs are flagged.
 Counts outputs, one for each DIAMOND and megablast, are generated which display the counts at every taxonomic level.
+There is a section below that describes the output files in more detail.

 While this pipeline is organized in Nextflow, every process is capabale of being used and tested independently of Nextflow as a bash or python script.
 Execute any python script (with -h) or bash script (without arguments) for detailed instructions on how to run them.